 To join a team, select the ‘JOIN A TEAM to begin fundraising’ button.
-Each team member will have access to their own participant center where they can send e-mails to friends and family asking them to support you.
+Each team member will have access to their own participant center where they can send e-mails to friends and family asking for support.
 All team members’ fundraising contributes to the team total.

 All registrants will be asked to login or join as a new user.
-If you registered online for the 2015 stair climb, enter your login information.
+If you registered online for previous climbs, enter your login information.
 If you forgot your login, you can have it sent to you by clicking on the ‘Email me my login information’ link.
 If this is your first time, select the ‘JOIN AS A NEW PARTICIPANT’ button.
 You will be asked to create a login during the registration process.
 All required fields are marked with a red asterisk (*).
 You must pay with a credit/debit card.
 All major credit cards are accepted.

-Park in Lot 5, near the Verizon Gate entrance at Lambeau Field.
+Park in Lot 6 at Lambeau Field.
 Parking is free of charge at the stadium for the day for participants, family and staff.